W-Mai/git_rnd_name/README.md

 - Create new branch with random names.
 - Support verbose mode.
 - Support custom local repository path.
+- Support show all branch created by this tool (fit the creation rules by this tool).

 You'll get a random name like this: